EngAbeer2022/Work/README.md

 ---
 In this project we try to do the following:
-1. Connecting to the DB using the Pros file.So When you want to run the application you need to configure the DataBase proprty file located at : D:\\StudyWorkSpace\\DatabaseConfig.properties
+1. Connecting to the DB using the Pros file.So When you want to run the application you need to configure the DataBase proprty file located at - src folder.
 2. Create business rule named CDWHValidator to make some business logic
 3. Use the - Log4j - to log the activity during the business cycle
 4. Connection pool to use limit number of connection to manage resource usage.